dataminelab/docker-jenkins-nginx-letsencrypt/README.md

 # Local testing

-Your service `example.com` needs to be accessible from the internet on a given DNS.
+Your service `example.com` needs to be accessible from the internet.
 Alternatively you can use ngrok.io.
 Their free service is sufficient to test this example.

 * Register with ngrok.io and download `ngrok` app